 The recipe needed an update so I added some rosemary and honey.
 Just a little to give it a little extra flavor and came up with this Rosemary, Honey & Walnut Chicken Salad.
 Man was it good!

-This is the perfect recipe to make if you have leftover chicken (or turkey for that matter) after making a roast, but you can also use chicken breasts like I did in this recipe or purchase a rotisserie chicken from your local grocer.
-I had made this for dinner for my oldest daughter and I, so it was plenty for the two of us served on a bed of lettuce with tomato.
+This is the perfect recipe to make if you have leftover chicken (or turkey for that matter) after making a roast.
+However, you can also use chicken breasts or purchase a rotisserie chicken from your local grocer.

-Add chicken to a medium saucepan, cover it with water and bring to a boil.
+- Add chicken to a medium saucepan, cover it with water and bring to a boil over high heat.